 This flight was pretty much like taking a private jet, as we had a whole Airbus A350 for about 20 passengers.
 It is really great for comfort and social distancing, but not so great when you think how much money the airline must be losing and how much kerosene per person we burnt.
 In any case, flying in such an empty aircraft makes you realize the extent of the damage this pandemic has on the airline industry.
 The mask had to be worn on board at all times except when eating.

 Arrival in Singapore

-I got off the plane to discover an empty, rather dark Changi Airport, with staff showing you the way towards immigration.
+I got off the plane to discover an empty, rather dark Changi Airport, with staff showing me the way towards immigration.
 The process went very smoothly, the ICA officer was very friendly and relaxed.
 He asked to see my ICA approval letter and the Arrival Card.
-He didn’t ask about me having a return flight, what I was going to do in Singapore or anything.
-He briefly explained me that I was going to serve a SHN, and that I will have to remain in my room at all times except for the swab test, by taxi only.
+He didn’t ask about me having a return flight, what I was going to do in Singapore, or anything.
+He briefly explained to me that I was going to serve an SHN and that I will have to remain in my room at all times except for the swab test, by taxi only.

 In any case, I have never seen them so relaxed.

-He put the stamp on my passport, a small sticker on my arm and I was ready to go.
-After getting your luggage, you just need to head to the exit like you would normally do.
-A staff will check if you have the sticker on your arm to let you pass.
+He put the stamp on my passport, and a small sticker on my arm and I was ready to go.
+After getting your luggage, you just need to head to the exit as you would normally do.
+Staff will check if you have the sticker on your arm to let you pass.
 If you accidentally lost your sticker on the way (like me), you can quickly go back to the ICA officer who let you in to ask for a new sticker.